adibfuadi/management-berita-queue/README.md

-# News API with RabbitMQ & Elasticsearch

 ## Overview

-This project is a News Management API with asynchronous indexing and search functionality.
+This project is a Simple Orders Management App with a React frontend and Node.js backend.
+Users can select products, manage quantities, and place orders.
+The backend uses MongoDB for data storage.

 ## Tech Stack

-- Node.js + Express
+- Node.js + Express + TypeScript
-- PostgreSQL
-- RabbitMQ
+- React + Vite + TypeScript
-- Elasticsearch
+- MongoDB
-- Docker
+- Docker & Docker Compose

 ## Architecture

-- API service for CRUD news
+- API service for CRUD Product and Post Order
 - RabbitMQ for async indexing
 - Worker service for Elasticsearch indexing